 Vaccination is your best protection.

 Measles is a viral disease that spreads easily from person to person.
-Because of vaccines, measles is rare in the U. S. It is still common in many other countries.
-Travelers without immunization may bring measles to the U.S. where they expose others.
+Because of vaccines, measles is rare in the United States.
+It is still common in many other countries.
+Travelers without immunization may bring measles to the United States, where they expose others.
 High immunization levels are critical to prevent measles from spreading.

 What are the symptoms?